TathagatNegi/TathagatNegi/README.md

 - 👋 Hi, I’m @TathagatNegi
 - 👀 I’m a recent graduate in Btech-CSE
-- 🌱 I’m into Full Stack Development and currenttly learning Android Development
+- 🌱 I’m a Full Stack Developer with expertise in MERN stack and currenttly learning Android Development
 - 📫 How to reach me ... tarangnegi299@gmail.com

 <!---